artur-mrozek/pizza_site/README.md

-web app for small pizza local made with django
+Web app for ordering pizzas and managing orders made with Django.